neuropeds1/evd-transport-app/docs/Anesthesia_Considerations.md

 # Anesthesia Considerations for EVD Management

+**Perioperative Checklist for Patients With External Ventricular Drain** **Preoperative assessment**
+-Obtain baseline neurological examination
+-Review EVD (cm H2O) setting
+-Review hourly CSF output to obtain baseline
+-Review baseline ICP mm Hg, ICP trends, and available multimodal monitoring data -Review baseline CSF color and consistency
+-Review EVD clamp trials data if available
+-Review the coagulation profile
+-Review the antibiotic plan if anticipating a new EVD/LD insertion in the operating room -Provide EVD and LD details during preoperative handoff between intensive care/ward providers and the anesthesia providers

+**Transporting patients with EVD**
+-Confirm decision to travel with EVD clamp vs. open -If traveling with an EVD clamp, ensure clamping at the distal port on the CSF collecting system -Maintain head of bed status as in the ICU
+-Confirm availability of a dedicated intravenous pole for EVD mount -Confirm leveling EVD at the external auditory meatus -Enable ICP monitoring during transport
+-Confirm availability of medications needed to treat intracranial hypertension during transport

+**Intraoperative management of indwelling drains** -Prepare the transducer cable
+-Identify EVD tubing by appropriate unique labeling -Confirm HOB status during the surgical procedure -Confirm the leveling of EVD at the external auditory meatus -Obtain the ICP waveform and baseline ICP value -Record q 1-h EVD setting
+-Record at least q 1-h ICP values (recorded with EVD closed to drain) -Record at least q 1-h EVD drain output (expressed in mL) -Provide EVD details during intraoperative handoffs between anesthesia providers

+**Inform the surgeon if any Z1 of the following** -Sudden decline in CSF drainage or no drainage from EVD, or occlusion of EVD -If the drain output is >15-20 mL at any time or in any given hour -Sudden change in CSF color (for example, bright red color may indicate bleeding from a ruptured aneurysm) -Dampening or loss of the ICP waveform

 ## Overview

 Patients with External Ventricular Drains (EVDs) present unique challenges to anesthesiologists.
 This document provides anesthesia-specific considerations for both ICU and OR settings, serving as a handy guide for trainees and practitioners.